 Consider reducing your expenses

-Reducing your fixed expenses could take time and involve major changes to your lifestyle, but it might be worth doing in your quest for financial freedom.
+Reducing your fixed expenses could take time and involve major changes to your lifestyle, but it might be worth doing to support your quest for financial freedom.
 For other expenses where you have greater control, it can be helpful to review your spending habits for a better idea of where you can save.

 Remember that a budget is not set in stone.
 You can adjust it as needed and still stay on track to achieve your goals.